Anicky/Curvation/README.md

 * We get the tools we depend upon via `npm`, the [node package manager][npm].

-We have preconfigured `npm` to automatically run `grunt` to init the project, so we can simply do:
+We have preconfigured `npm` to automatically run `grunt` to init the project, so you can simply do:

 ```
 npm install -g grunt-cli
 ```
-to install the `grunt-cli`dependencie, then do:
+to install the `grunt-cli` dependencie, then do:
 ```
 npm install